Congratulations to Our 2017 Winners

 UX for Emerging Experiences

-The future is no longer at a distance—wearables, internet of things, virtual, augmented and mixed reality are already here.
+The future is no longer at a distance—wearables, internet of things, bots, virtual, augmented and mixed reality are already here.
 These devices are creating a new opportunity for user experience.
-This new award category allows us to surface the emerging interactions and immersive experiences that our community is creating.
+This award category allow us to surface the emerging interactions and immersive experiences that our community is creating.

 UX for Good

 Non-profit organizations fill a unique and important space in the Lower Mainland.
 Great user experiences are essential to improving the way non-profits work with their partners, communities, and stakeholders.
 This award recognizes charities and foundations, social campaigns, professional associations, and public sector enterprises.
 Entrants should demonstrate how they’ve created a user experience that helps a non-profit organization achieve its goals and/or serve its members.

 Internal processes should never get in the way of serving customers and helping employees get stuff done.
 This award celebrates any solution—intranets, business applications, or other systems—that provide great user experiences for people inside organizations of any size.

 This is the grand-prize category and will be a juried selection from finalists across all categories, excluding UX by Students.
 The winner represents some of the best in user experience design the Lower Mainland has to offer.

 Using social media and the awards website, we will allow users to vote on the best experience from among the finalists, across all categories.
 Voting will open just before the awards gala.